Program Overview

 Chase McGee in DMS lab

 “I could not be more pleased with my experience as a student in the DMS program.
 The program offers a bachelors degree in ultrasound along with being trained in every modality.
-I was able to obtain RDMS (Ab) and RVT credentials before I graduated.
+I was able to obtain RDMS (AB) and RVT credentials before I graduated.
 I feel that the program and the instructors that are in charge of the program really care for their students.
-I highly recommend a career in diagnostic medical sonography, but I also highly recommend choosing the DMS program at Baptist University of Health Science for obtaining an education in this field.”
+I highly recommend a career in diagnostic medical sonography, but I also highly recommend choosing the DMS program at Baptist Health Science University for obtaining an education in this field.”

 Chase McGee, DMS Alumni